GraniteDevices/ArgonServoDriveFirmware/README.md

 If so, then just generated argon_bootload_rom.bin is the binary file going to Argon STM32 MCU.
 Before it can be loaded into drive, it needs to be converted as .gdf file so Granity can use it.

-Convert .bin to .gdf with command: makefirmware argon.gdf argon_bootload_rom.bin
+Convert .bin to .gdf with command:
+`makefirmware argon.gdf agron_bootload_rom.bin`

 A sucecssfull run of makefirmware will output something like:

 		Create file 'argon.gdf'
 		Input size=39824 bytes, output=39824 bytes

-The argon.gdf may be now loaded into Argon with Granity.
+The argon.gdf may be now loaded into Argon with Granity (see [instructions](http://granitedevices.com/wiki/Firmware)).
 Be informed that Granite Devices doesn't take any responsibility of damages or losses caused by customzed or user compiled firmware files!
 It is possible to compile firmware a way that breaks the hardware or causes danger or damage to users or their property.